Cocoricó: Development and Production

 On June 12, 1995, Jorge da Cunha Lima, who at that time had assumed the presidency of Fundação Padre Anchieta, had an idea for a new children's production for the channel made in partnership with SESI that would be a crossover between Rá-Tim-Bum and Castelo Rá-Tim-Bum called "Fazenda Rá-Tim-Bum" that would be set on a farm, but the idea was discarded in the same year due to a financial crisis on the channel that canceled several children's shows projects, and being later revived in 1997 later becoming Ilha Rá-Tim-Bum in 1998.

 The project was then reformulated in a cheaper format similar to the already established Glub Glub, showing simple stories interspersed with short cartoons, reusing the character Júlio from the 1989 TV special "Banho de Aventura", with puppets made by Renato Criaturas.
 According to Bia Rosenberg there were plans for the show to make use of animatronics for the chickens, but with reduced costs for normal puppets made created by Fernando Gomes.

+In the first episode released in 1996, Júlio presents a television given by his grandfather so that his friends in the barn could watch cartoons, and Júlio is initially accompanied only by Alípio, Lola, Lilica, Zazá, Mimosa and Kiko, with the episodes focusing mostly on dialogues between the characters while they occasionally took breaks to watch the cartoons that aired on the television installed in the barn.
+However, over time, new characters were gradually introduced and the stories became more elaborate, focusing more on the puppet characters and less on the cartoons.

 The series received a revamp in 2003 under the direction of Fernando Gomes, with better stories, bigger scenarios, new puppets and characters and without the presence of cartoons.
-In 2008 the series got new characters with the emphasis on João, the Júlio's city cousin who became one of the new protagonists.
+In 2007 the series got new characters with the emphasis on João, the Júlio's city cousin who became one of the new protagonists.

 In 2010 the show received a new reformulation, starting to show stories focused on an urban setting with Júlio and his friends going to spend their holidays in the apartment where João lives, also featuring new characters.
 The first episodes of this season premiered theatrically with a compilation of the first 5 episodes.

 On July 9, 2012, another reformulation took place called TV Cocoricó, starting to present live episodes focusing on interviews with guests and sketches.
 Cocoricó had its end decreed in 2013, when the contract with the production team ended and the broadcaster decided to invest in other projects.